Fire pits have become popular outdoor features adding ambience and warmth to the space.

 Fake logs can be placed in a fire pit instead of real timber.
 They are usually fuelled by gas, ethanol or gel and can be used in confined spaces.

+One of the last things to consider when choosing a fire pit is the location.
 The position of your fire pit needs to be considered for both safety and aesthetics.
 As mentioned, where you choose to locate your fire pit will also determine the design and fuel source.

 You’ll have a greater choice if you’re positioning your fire pit in an open area of your garden.
 Freestanding pits, fire bowls and permanent stone fire pits will be suitable.
 If you are opting for timber as your fuel, you’ll want to consider nearby structures, branches or other flammable materials such as grass or furniture that are a risk of catching alight from frames and flying embers.